 Most were constructed when the owner of a co-op or condo apartment purchased the unit above or below their home and redesigned it for their own needs.
 You can also find some that are connected from side-to-side, but they’re less common than top-to-bottom conversions.

 What are the benefits of owning a duplex?

-Space, and lots of it!
+Space and lots of it!
 Duplex apartments come in many different sizes.
-The most desirable being those in which the square footage of the top floor closely matches or is identical to the lower floor.
-Families covet these especially as they allow for maximum use of living space along with the novelty of a two-story layout.
-Separate floors mean sperate rooms and living areas so you’ll get a little more privacy than regular apartments.
+The most desirable being those in which the square footage of the top floor closely matches or is identical to the lower level.
+Families covet these, especially as they allow for maximum use of living space along with the novelty of a two-story layout.
+Separate levels mean sperate rooms and living areas, so you’ll get a little more privacy than regular apartments.

 Considerations when buying a duplex

-Having that extra level sounds great, but you need to take account of the fact that you’ll need to use those stairs on a daily basis.
-They do add an interesting look, but they’re more of a space saver than an ideal mode of transport between floors.
+Having that extra level sounds great, but you need to take account of the fact that you’ll need to use those stairs daily.
+They do add an impressive look, but they’re more of a space saver than an ideal mode of transport between floors.
 Most come in a spiral form so you can forget about dragging a king-sized mattress up and down one.
 You’ll also need to take extra caution when using them after a late night of adult beverages.
-If you’re not thrilled by this then perhaps a duplex isn’t for you.
+If you’re not thrilled by this, then perhaps a duplex isn’t for you.
 You can always get around this by finding one that includes an elevator.
-It all comes down to a personal choice so think hard about it before deciding.
+It all comes down to a personal choice, so think hard about it before deciding.

 Although rarer than duplex’s, it’s also possible to find triplex apartments.
 As the name implies, these are apartments that cover three floors.
-These types are usually only located in buildings where each floor is taller than normal.
-Although it’s possible to find ones that are part of the original design, it’s more common to find ones who have gone through a renovation to connect the three floors.
+These types are usually only located in buildings where each story is taller than usual.
+Although it’s possible to find ones that are part of the original design, it is more common to find ones who have gone through a renovation to connect the three floors.